HellsJanitor/28-Alphas-Later/README.md

 The starter quest is now just "place bedroll", which you'll receive on opening the starter backpack.

-The player is permanently infected, with no cure, and the infection persists through death.
+Player is permanently infected, and the infection persists through death.
+There is a cure, but you’ll need to read a lot of medical magazines to learn how to make it.

 Headshots ONLY.
 Zombies can only be damaged/killed with headshots, or with fire, or with explosives.